REMEMBER THE PAST TO PROTECT THE FUTURE.

 HOLOCAUST EDUCATION IN VERMONT SCHOOLS

-Did you know that it is not required for schools in Vermont to teach about the Holocaust!?
-Two draft Holocaust education bills have been introduced in the 2023 Vermont legislative session.
-Vermont House bill H.294 and Senate bill S.87 are entitled “An act relating to Holocaust education in public schools.”
-Please reach out to your local Vermont senators and representatives to urge them to support this timely, invaluable legislation.
-And, sign the student-led petition linked here:
+Did you know that it is not mandatory for schools in Vermont to teach about the Holocaust!?
+Two draft Holocaust education bills had been introduced in the 2023 and 2024 Vermont legislative sessions.
+Vermont House bill H.294 and Senate bill S.87 were entitled “An act relating to Holocaust education in public schools.”
+Unfortunately they did not move ahead due to other disagreements in educational legislation they were connected to.

 The Vermont Holocaust Memorial (VTHM) is a virtual educational organization — not a brick and mortar museum.
 Our speakers visit schools and communities throughout the state.
 We provide educational resources including: Teacher training, speaker events, and access to programs, projects, and exhibits that engage and educate.